mapio/hg-sap/README.md

 - `work` that performs the previous actions (choosen at random).

 All functions operate on a repository named after the `$REPOSITORY` environment variable.
+Moreover, a `compare_repos` function is provided that allows to compare two repository at given revisions.

-For example, you can run it as:
+For example, you can use such functions as follows:

 	$ export REPOSITORY=a_test_repo
 	$ . ./test/functions